 and this military badge of a Middlesex regiment

-Whilst the latter’s date is unknown, it may have been commissioned after the council adopted its new arms, the fact that the crown is not shown as part of the design on the shield itself but sits over it, suggests that it is not a formal set of arms but an artistic enhancement, predating the 1910 award of arms to the council.
-With the same arrangement in the 1861 publication, it seems plausible that the combination of crown and seaxes was already a common theme, which may have further inspired the design of the new arms eventually adopted by Middlesex County Council.
+Whilst the Sunbury monument’s date is unknown, it may have been commissioned after the council adopted its new arms, the fact that the crown is not shown as part of the design on the shield itself but sits over it, suggests that it is not a formal set of arms but an artistic enhancement, predating the 1910 award of arms to the council.
+With the same arrangement in the 1861 publication and on the military badge, it seems plausible that the combination of crown and seaxes was already a common theme, which may have further inspired the design of the new arms eventually adopted by Middlesex County Council.

 The depiction of the blades themselves seems to have evolved over the years.
 Whilst some assert that the notches seen on the blades in the Middlesex and Essex flags were used to prise open oysters, a common food on the Essex coast, they are not present on existing seaxes, such as this one